CS360 Lecture notes -- Introduction to System Calls (I/O System Calls)

 Open

 Open makes a request to the operating system to use a file.
 The 'path' argument specifies what file you would like to use, and the 'flags' and 'mode' arguments specify how you would like to use it.
 If the operating system approves your request, it will return a ``file descriptor'' to you.
 This is a non-negative integer.
 If it returns -1, then you have been denied access, and you have to check the value of the variable "errno" to determine why.
-(That or use perror() -- see the lecture notes for Chapter 1).
+(That or use perror() -- see the basic terminology lecture notes).

 All actions that you will perform on files will be done through the operating system.
-Whenever you want to do file I/O, you specify the file by its file descriptor.
+Whenever you want to do file I/O directly with the operating system, you specify the file by its file descriptor.
 Thus, whenever you want to do file I/O on a specific file, you must first open that file to get a file descriptor.

-Example: o1.c opens the file in1.txt for reading, and prints the value of the file descriptor.
-If you haven't copied over the file in1.txt, then it will print -1, since in1.txt does not exist.
-If in1.txt does exist, then it will print 3, meaning that the open() request has been granted (i.e. a non-negative integer was returned).
+Example: src/o1.c opens the file txt/in1.txt for reading, and prints the value of the file descriptor.
+If txt/in1.txt doesn't exist, or you don't have permissions to open it, then it will print -1, since the open() call fails.
+If txt/in1.txt does exist, then it will print 3, meaning that the open() request has been granted (i.e. a non-negative integer was returned).

 #include <fcntl.h>